kmcelwee/fsi-web-scraping-seminar/seminar-1/examples.md

 That's okay!
 That means you probably had a counter-intuitive result.
 What led you to have a wrong hypothesis?

-## Case Study 2: Analyzing Congressional Policy
+## Case Study 2: Estimating Congressional Priorities

 What policy issues does Congresswoman Terri Sewell (D-AL 7th District, Princeton Class of 1986) care about?
 By scraping her account, we could collect all of her tweets and categorize them by issue [as The Pudding did.](https://congress.pudding.cool/person/RepTerriSewell)